Isle of Wight Guru

 3. Ventnor, Luccombe and Shanklin, South East Wight (8.5 miles)

-It then heads towards Shanklin which is a slightly busier resort.
+It then heads towards Shanklin, which is a slightly busier resort.
 Again, you’ll be able to find something to eat there.
+Personally, I would walk down onto the seafront and eat at the Fisherman's Cottage, The Steamer or The Waterfront (see our guide to restaurants with a sea view).
+There are also several cafes on the seafront at Shanklin.

 Their suggested route doesn’t actually incorporate the esplanade in Shanklin.
 I would say it’s worth a quick detour if your legs can manage it.
-There are three seafront restaurants in a row which will give you a great view with your sandwich.
+There are a couple of seafront restaurants in a row, which will give you a great view with your sandwich.
+Otherwise, get yourself something to eat on Ventnor's seafront.
+The Spyglass is the biggest pub and it has a gorgeous location on the esplanade.
+We also like Besty and Spinky's café, which is next to the Isle of Wight shaped paddling pool.

-Shorter version: the National Trust has a 5 mile walk which focuses on the Luccombe part of the walk.
+Shorter alternative: the National Trust has a 2.5 mile walk which circles around St Boniface Down

 Bonchurch coastal path